 What are the technical implications?

 If a font subset exceeds a single kilobyte past the limit, the site shuts down.
-We check each line of code for outdated color and accessibility compliance.
-We avoid hashing collisions by preloading all assets with absolute path referencing.
+Each line of code is checked for outdated color and accessibility compliance.
+Hashing collisions are avoided by preloading all assets with absolute path referencing.

-Above: The Automated Governance build hard-blocked if any LCP candidate lacks optimization or if legacy image formats are detected.
+Above: The Automated Governance build hard-blocked if any LCP candidate lacks efficiency or if legacy image formats are detected.

 Trust and speed are not trade-offs.
 They are twins.
 You can only go fast when you can trust the brakes.